Colorifix/constelite/README.md

 ### StateModel

-Model is just a class that is derived from `constelite.Model`, which is your ordinary `pydantic.BaseModel`.
+Model is just a class that is derived from `constelite.StateModel`, which is just a fancy `pydantic.BaseModel`.

 ### Store

+Store is a wrapper around a third-party API or a database.
+All stores share a standard interface, allowing to `put`, `patch`, `get`, `query` and `delete` state models.

 ### StoreRecord

+Represents a record of an entity in the store.
+It contains inofrmation about the store and has a unique identifier.

 ### Ref

+Represents a referene to a store record of an entity.
+Think of it as a pointer to a state model stored in a remote store.

 ### Protocol